 This section defines a CFB-ACPKM-Master encryption mode that uses internal ACPKM-Master re-keying mechanism for the periodical key transformation.

-The CFB-ACPKM-Master encryption mode can be considered as the extended by the ACPKM-Master re-keying mechanism basic encryption mode CFB (see [MODES]).
+The CFB-ACPKM-Master encryption mode can be considered as the basic encryption mode CFB (see $[{\tt MODES}]$ ) extended by the ACPKM-Master rekeying mechanism.

 The CFB-ACPKM-Master encryption mode can be used with the following parameters: